Written by Arian Roman

 How to Bathe like Weed Royalty

 Maybe you're looking to take your bath effects even higher.
 That's where another delivery system comes in.
 Sure, you could pop a gummy, but most edibles take longer to hit than your bath will take.
-By smoking a pre-roll while you soak, you get an instant delivery of cannabinoids, which is why smoking is often the most beloved and popular way of cannabis consumption.
+For a quicker alternative, try weed gummies, which can deliver a delicious, relaxing experience while you soak.
+Pair them with a pre-roll for an instant delivery of cannabinoids, making this ritual the ultimate in cannabis self-care.

 Kush Queen cannabis products for Soak & Toke